vstinner/cpython_core_tutorial/core_developer.rst

 Requirements:

 * Be nice, polite and respectful
-* Know what they are talking about, and explain their reasoning well.
+* Know what you are talking about, and explain your reasoning well.
-  Contributions to the bug tracker that demonstrate an understanding of our code culture...specifically, commenting that a bug should be closed (and why) and demonstrating an understanding of what python versions a bug applies to (enhancement versus bug fix, when to backport a bug fix and when not).
+  Contributions to the bug tracker should demonstrate an understanding of our code culture...specifically, commenting that a bug should be closed (and why) and demonstrating an understanding of what Python versions a bug applies to (enhancement versus bug fix, when to backport a bug fix and when not).
 See the `Status of Python branches
   <https://devguide.python.org/#status-of-python-branches>`__